 A Municipal Utility District (MUD) is a political subdivision of the State of Texas, one of several types of special districts that function as independent, limited governments.
-While the purpose of a MUD is to provide an alternate way to finance land development infrastructure, such as water, wastewater, drainage, recreational and road facilities, it also has the authority to determine land uses within its boundaries.
-When MUDs are located within the City's ETJ, the City has no zoning authority.
+While the purpose of a MUD is to provide an alternate way to finance land development infrastructure, such as water, wastewater, drainage, recreational and road facilities, its creation also determines the land uses within its boundaries.
+When MUDs are located within the city's ETJ, the city has no zoning authority.

 MUDs are primarily created for residential uses.
-There are ten MUDs within the City's ETJ which are either fully or partially developed.
-Two additional MUDs are located within the City limits.
+There are ten MUDs within the city's ETJ which are either fully or partially developed.
+Two additional MUDs are located within the city limits.
 Locations are identified in Figure 28.